peteroupc/peteroupc.github.io/colorgen.md

 There are two kinds of contrast ratio, among other kinds not covered in this document.

 **Contrast Ratio.** One kind of contrast ratio quantifies how differently two colors appear.
-Broadly speaking, a _contrasting color_ is a foreground (text) color with high contrast, especially, high luminance contrast, to the background color or vice versa.
-In general, under the WCAG, a contrasting color is one whose contrast ratio with another color is 4.5 or greater (or 7 or greater for a stricter conformance level).
+Broadly speaking, a _contrasting color_ is a foreground (text) color with high contrast, especially high luminance contrast, to the background color or vice versa.

 > **Example:** The [**Web Content Accessibility Guidelines 2.0 (WCAG)**](https://www.w3.org/TR/2008/REC-WCAG20-20081211/#visual-audio-contrast-contrast), includes a contrast ratio formula implemented in the pseudocode below, where `RelLum(color)`&mdash;
 > - is the "relative luminance" of a color as defined in the WCAG, and